 Romance scams are mostly done through catfishing, named so after the 2010 highly acclaimed American documentary “Catfish”.
 Catfishing is when someone fabricates an online identity in order to build trust with their victims.
 Once trust is built the perpetrator will attempt to lure favors, money or personal information out of the victim.

 The end goal for the perp can be anything from petty theft to money laundering.
 Yes!
-Romance scams could end up causing the victim to unknowingly become involved in criminal activities.
+Romance scams could end up causing the victim to become involved in criminal activities unknowingly.